MarkusKonk/specleanr/README.md

 improvement in the model performance before and after environmental outlier removal.
 The following function can be used.

-- `sdm_fit()` fit Generalized Linear Model (GLM) or Random Forest (RF).
+- `sdmfit()` fit Generalized Linear Model (GLM) or Random Forest (RF).
-- `model_comp` to compare model performance before and outlier removal using threshold-dependent and independent metrics such as Area Under the Curve, true skill statistics, specificity, sensitivity, kappa, and accuracy.
+- `modelcomparison` to compare model performance before and outlier removal using threshold-dependent and independent metrics such as Area Under the Curve, true skill statistics, specificity, sensitivity, kappa, and accuracy.
 - `extract_performance` to obtain the dataset with the performance values for both scenarios.